aws-neuron/aws-neuron-sdk/docs/neuron-runtime/readme.md

 # Getting started:  Installing and Configuring Neuron-RTD

-In this getting started guide you will learn how to install Neuron into your own AMI of choice.
-To use a pre-built Deep Learning AMI, which includes all of the needed Neuron packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html
+In this getting started guide you will learn how to install Neuron runtime, and configure it for inference.
+If you'd like to install the Neuron runtime into your own AMI of choice please start with Step 1.
+If you plan to use a pre-built Deep Learning AMI (recommended) follow these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html.
+Using DLAMI is recommended as it comes pre-installed with all of the needed Neuron packages.
+When using DLAMI, you can start with step 3 below.

-##  Steps Overview:

-1. Launch an EC2 Inf1 Instance
-2. Set up repository pointers and install AWS Neuron
-3. Configuration: Single Neuron-RTD for all present Inferentia devices in the instance

 ## Step 1: Launch an Inf1 Instance